Lacey soldier punished, kicked out for behavior related to combat trauma

 Smith got in trouble for a series of alcohol-related incidents last year that ultimately derailed his medical discharge process and his ability to qualify for help outside of the service, including VA health care.
 He showed up to work drunk on two occasions and later got a DUI.

-At issue is whether the Army made the right call when they kicked him out of them military under other-than-honorable conditions instead of for medical reasons.
-There’s evidence in the Smith’s medical records that his PTSD led to his alcohol abuse, according to a KING 5 review of those documents.
+At issue is whether the Army made the right call when they kicked him out of the military under other-than-honorable conditions instead of for medical reasons.
+There's evidence that Smith's PTSD led to his alcohol abuse, his medical records show.

+A spokesman at Joint Base Lewis-McChord, where Smith was stationed, said the leaders there followed protocol, considered medical opinions and treated Smith to a fair separation process.

 “Substance abuse is as much a part of PTSD as pain is a part of cancer,” said Stanulis, a Portland-based neuropsychologist who specializes in treating veterans with combat trauma.”If you look at what’s being called misconduct, it’s really just a measure of the severity of (Smith’s) symptoms.”

-In November, a five-month KING 5 investigation revealed the Army failed a Shelton veteran under similar circumstances.
+In November, a five-month KING 5 investigation revealed the Army failed Shelton veteran Kord Ball under similar circumstances.
 The reporting found the Army’s safeguards intended to protect wounded soldiers from wrongful punishment were not always effective.

 Between January 2009 and October 2015, the Army separated more than 22,000 soldiers for misconduct after they came back from Iraq or Afghanistan and were diagnosed with a mental health condition or a traumatic brain injury, according to Department of Defense data obtained in 2016.
 As a result, many of the dismissed soldiers did not receive health care benefits that soldiers are eligible to receive with an honorable discharge.